mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 While its origins are lost in the murk of history, the Church of the Chosen Few is thought to have resulted from the struggles of the Long Night.
-Khusgurlu, a moon of the system’s innermost gas giant, was the site of a Vilani colony that was left intact by the Terrans during the Rule of Man.
+Khusgurlu, a moon of the system's innermost gas giant, was the site of a Vilani colony that was left intact by the Terrans during the Rule of Man.
 The system has reasonably rich resources in its planetoid belt and